proximax-storage/xpx-dfms-devportal-docs/docs/storage_v2/getting_started/economy.md

 sidebar_label: The External Economy
 ---

 To create a democratized autonomous network, an economic component is essential.
 ProximaX Sirius Platform with different actors runs day to day operation concerning its responsibility.
-Each does work, and to create a fair incentive scheme, the system relies on digital assets called mosaics.
+Each does work, and to create a fair incentive scheme, the system relies on digital assets.

-## Sirius Internal Digial Assets: Mosaics
+## Sirius Digial Assets (SDAs)

-The [Sirius Storage](what_is.md) uses three types of [mosaics](https://bcdocs.xpxsirius.io/docs/built-in-features/mosaic/) that are intended for different purposes.
+The [Sirius Storage](what_is.md) uses three types of digital assets that are intended for different purposes.

 ### Sirius Platform Native Token — XPX